zasper-io/zasper-benchmark/README.md

 TARGET=jupyter
 PID=17656
 ```

 `DELAY` is the time duration between two subsequent message requests to a kernel.

 `NUM_KERNELS` : Number of kernel connections you want to create.

-`TAEGET`: Define whether you are measuring the performace of jupyter or zasper.
+`TARGET`: Define whether you are measuring the performace of jupyter or zasper.

 `PID`: the process id of `jupyterlab` or `zasper` once you start the process.

 `TOKEN`: the `api_token` of jupyterlab session.

 `XSRF_TOKEN`: collect it via the browser.
 In Jupyterlab ui Open developer tools > Application .
 Copy the `xsrf_token`.

 * Collecting data for zasper